googlefonts/roboto-flex-spacing-axis-demo/README.md

 Roboto Flex SPAC is built on top of the sources and designspace of Roboto Flex.

 1. For each source in the `Mains`, `Duovars` and `Trivars` folders, with the exception of `GRAD` sources, two new “tight” and “loose” spacing sources are created.
-A new set of tools assist in this process.
-(More about this below.)
+This process is assisted by a new set of tools and a custom data format.

-2. The original designspace is modified with the insertion of a new *spacing* axis (`SPAC`), and of all new “tight” and “loose” spacing sources produced in step (1), in their appropriate min/max locations on that axis.
+2. The original designspace is extended with the addition of a new *spacing* axis (`SPAC`), and the insertion of all new “tight” and “loose” spacing sources produced in step (1) in their appropriate min/max locations on that axis.

 3. A variable font is then generated from this new designspace using the standard `fontmake` pipeline.